Świecko

-Świecko (/pl/), German Schwetig is a village in the administrative district of Gmina Słubice, within Słubice County, Lubusz Voivodeship, in western Poland, close to Frankfurt an der Oder on the German border.
+Świecko (/pl/) is a village in the administrative district of Gmina Słubice, within Słubice County, Lubusz Voivodeship, in western Poland, close to Frankfurt an der Oder on the German border.

 Transport

 The important national road 2, which is part of the European route E30, crosses the border near the village.
 It connects with the German A12 autobahn at Frankfurt an der Oder, where the two roads are linked by a motorway bridge across the River Oder.

 Traffic sign located on motorway A2, west of Warsaw, showing the distance to the Świecko former border crossing.

 All border controls at this crossing ceased as of 21 December 2007 when Poland joined the Schengen Area.